richardanaya/staticflux/README.md

 let MessageStore = require('./messagestore');

 ...
-//When we subscribe we will receive the current state MessageStore.instance.subscribe( (message) => {
+MessageStore.instance.subscribe( (message) => {
     //re-render messages to dom
-})
+    //Important Note: When we subscribe we will receive the current state ["This my initial state"] })
 ...
 //elsewhere in our applcation we will be listening for dom interactions in order to send out a new chat message